 Mark Lilla wrote a great article for the New York Times in May 2020 entitled “No One Know What’s Going To Happen”.
 If you haven’t read it, I strongly suggest you do.
 During this pandemic period, there is a lot

 By Denis Tsarev and Sabrina Zuniga Many undemocratic governments around the world are using the current pandemic to increase their powers and to crackdown on people’s freedoms.
 Thinking that the international community is too preoccupied with fighting the pandemic in

 #OnThisDayInHistory in 1948, Democratic People’s Republic of Korea was established by Moscow’s appointee Kim Il-Sung to the North of the 38th parallel on the Korean Peninsula.
 After Korea was liberated from the Japanese by the Allies in August 1945, the country

 #OnThisDayInHistory in 1991, the parliament of the USSR (the Supreme Soviet), suspended all activities of the Communist Party of the Soviet Union (CPSU), putting an end to the Communist rule in the USSR.
 The collapse of the Communist dictatorship was a

 Join Truth and Consequences for insightful discussions on topics in politics, political science, economics, education, history and more.
 Help us promote sound conversations and engage people to think critically.

-We need to go beyond the rhetoric and sensationalism that have overtaken collective consciousness and examine problems with a thoughtful academic approach.
+We need to go beyond the rhetoric and sensationalism that have overtaken collective consciousness and examine problems with a thoughtful approach.